 - Determine feasibility or profitability of a crop or livestock production before investment.

-- Settle on the best crop or livestock that is most beneficial in your farm.
+- Settle the best crop or livestock that is most beneficial to your farm.

 - Use it to set and negotiate selling prices for your farm commodities.

 - Make a buy or lease investment decision by comparing profits under various conditions

 Steps for Making a Farm Budget

 It is easy to carry out a CBA for your farm.
 Subtract the total costs from your target earnings.
 Whether you look into running a commercial ranch, a chicken farm or a vegetable greenhouse, this guide is yours.
 Follow the following three steps;